How to Close a Sales Presentation

 If you are in sales or trying to get a sales position, closing sales is what you get paid for or will be hired for.
 Don't close or don't close enough, and you'll join the ranks of the unemployed.
 The simple fact is that your employer hired you to bring in revenue by closing sales and turning prospects into customers.
 Closing is where the rubber hits the road, and you prove your worth and those who believe closing sales is something belonging to the old school ways of sales will quickly discover just how wrong they are.

-Closing is also where most sales professional experience anxiety, lose confidence, try to hard or simply avoid having to close at all.
+Closing is also where most sales professionals experience anxiety, lose confidence, try to hard or simply avoid having to close at all.
 While there are hundreds, if not thousands of closing tips & tricks, the best way to close a sale is to complete every step leading up to the closing step flawlessly.

 Easier Said than Done